How to care for trauma survivors Q&A

 Google "best selfie filter apps" and you will find over 2 million results in under a minute.
 You'll also find which filters are best for the perfect selfie.
 You can find apps to add phrases to your selfies, cartoon yourself, make your selfie look surreal, make cosmetic changes like hide blemishes or change the tone of your skin, make you look taller or have larger eyes, overlay images on your selfie, and my favorite – make you look more SPARKLY!!

-Everyone looks to someone for information on who they are, what their purpose in life is, whether they are beautiful,/p>... [continue]
+Everyone looks to someone for information on who they are, what their purpose in life is, whether they are beautiful, strong enough, funny, worth anything – whether they belong.
+And in... [continue]

 Connecting the dots